andriop/kipy/README.txt

 Requirements:

-1) Linux (doesn't yet know windows path stuff)
+1) Linux or Windows
-2) Python 2.6 (For now -- will eventually support 3.0 as well)
+2) Python 2.5 or 2.6 (For now -- will eventually support 3.0 as well)

 Using kipy: